jacques/diamondcash-public-api-docs/source/includes/_users.md

 mobile_number | integer | MSISDN for the user in E.164 format (minus the leading +)
 home_phone_number | integer | Phone number for the user in E.164 format (minus the leading +) **OPTIONAL** email_address | string(64) | Email address of the user
-autoload_type | enum | percentage or monetary for performing an autoload to a users Plutus Master Card. autoload_value | integer | When percentage enter a percentage from 0 to 100 for 0% or 100% for example.
+autoload_type | enum | percentage or monetary for performing an autoload to a users Diamond Cash Card Master Card. autoload_value | integer | When percentage enter a percentage from 0 to 100 for 0% or 100% for example.
 When monetary, it allows specifying an amount in cents to autoload i.e. 200000 for R 2000.00) key_field | varchar(32) | Your key field for the user (i.e. user id on your system)